 Leave the list of thanks...

-Don't do an especially long Oscars style speech status on Facebook thanking your parents, teachers, your uncle's third cousin, your friend from primary school, your sister's friend's aunt's cat... and tag them all in the status too.
-Send them a text or give them a phone if you want to give them a heartfelt thank you for helping.
+Don't do an especially long Oscars style speech status thanking your parents, teachers, your uncle's third cousin, your friend from primary school, your sister's friend's aunt's cat... and tag them all in the status too.
+Send them a message or give them a phone if you want to give them a heartfelt thank you for helping.

 Lay off the pressure